OBOAcademy/obook/docs/howto/obsolete-term.md

 ![](../images/howtoguides/obsolete/fig5.png)

-6. Your obsolete term should now be stripped of its logical axioms and should look like the figure below.
+6. Your obsolete term should now be stripped of its logical axioms and should look similar to the figure below.

 <img width="1154" alt="image" src="https://user-images.githubusercontent.com/6722114/184711682-c9dfe4d9-f1b6-42fc-b301-07edb00328da.png">